 The Indian space technology has come a long way in terms of infrastructure as well as investments.
-India is currently the fifth largest consumer of energy globally and is expected to become the world's third largest by 2030, leaving Japan and Russia behind.
-The country has been ranked as the third best investment destination in renewable energy sector, next only to China and the US, as per a recent report by Ernst & Young (E&Y).
-Research and development (R&D) is an inseparable part of science and technology, and in this sphere also, India is fast emerging as a global R&D hub.
+India is the fifth largest consumer of energy globally and expected to become the world's third biggest energy consumer by 2030, leaving Japan and Russia behind.
+India has been ranked as the third best investment destination in renewable energy sector, next only to China and the US, as per a recent report by Ernst & Young (E&Y).
+Research and development (R&D) is an inseparable part of science and technology, with India fast emerging as the global R&D hub.
 Presence of world class institutions, a robust intellectual property (IP) regime and a rich talent pool of technical manpower available at a very competitive cost are major factors that are making India a viable destination for global researchers.

-India ranks ninth globally in the number of scientific publications and 12th in the number of patents filed.
-The compound annual growth rate (CAGR) of Indian publications is around 12±1 per cent.
-By 2020, the global share of publications is expected to double and the number of papers in the top 1 per cent journals will quadruple from the current levels.
+In global terms, India is ninth in the number of scientific publications and 12th with regard to the patents filed.
+The compound annual growth rate (CAGR) of publications in the country is around 12±1 per cent.
+By 2020, the global share of publications is projected to be twice its current size and the number of papers in the top 1 per cent journals four-fold from what it is currently.

-According to the Global Science Report of the UNESCO, India’s current global ranking is commensurate with its number of full-time equivalent (FTE) of R&D personnel.
-It is imperative that the total number of FTE of R&D personnel will increase by at least 66 per cent of the present strength within the next five years.
+According to the Global Science Report of the UNESCO, India’s present ranking is commensurate with its number of full-time equivalent (FTE) of research and development (R&D) personnel.
+It is vital that FTE of R&D personnel increase by at least 66 per cent of its current strength in the next five years.